-1. Remove the four exhaust springs at the muffler/exhaust pipe juncture.
+1. Remove the two exhaust springs at the muffler/exhaust pipe juncture.

-The heat deflector under the right-rear fender and around the muffler have sharp edges and can cause serious injury if care is not taken.
+The heat deflector under the right-rear fender has sharp edges and can cause serious injury if care is not taken.

 2. Slide the muffler assembly clear of the holder pins.
 Account for the exhaust gasket.
-3. Remove the six cap screws securing the heat shield to the muffler.